Know the Laws: Wisconsin

 - intentionally causing physical pain, physical injury or illness;

 - intentionally harming your physical condition;

 - sexual assault;

-Harassing or stalking behavior is covered under a different type of restraining order called a harassment restraining order
+Note: Harassing or stalking behavior is also covered under a different type of restraining order called a harassment restraining order.

-back to topHow can a restraining order help me?
+back to topHow can a domestic abuse injunction help me?

-- Order the abuser to refrain from (stop) committing acts of domestic abuse against you;
+- order the abuser to stop committing acts of domestic abuse against you;

-- Grant other relief that you ask for, if the court finds the relief is necessary for your protection.*
+- grant other relief that you request, if the judge finds the relief is necessary for your protection.*